thephpleague/period/comparing.md

 # Comparing

-You can compare different `Period` objects according to their endpoints or durations by using the `TimeRangeInterface` interface methods
+You can compare different `Period` objects according to their endpoints or durations by using the `TimeRangeComparisonInterface` interface methods

 ## Using endpoints